-- Your child is suffering from diarrhea and a cough for over two weeks.
+He is suffering from diarrhoea and cough for over two weeks.

-- Your infant is looking fatigued due to frequent vomiting and diarrhea.
+- He looks fatigued due to frequent vomiting and diarrhoea.

-- Your child is facing difficulty in breathing (taking shallow or rapid breaths) due to a blocked or runny nose.
+- He is facing difficulty in breathing (taking shallow or rapid breaths) due to a blocked or runny nose.

-- You notice a rash on your child’s skin and redness in their watery eyes.
+- You notice a rash on your child’s skin and redness in his watery eyes.
 Kids with viral fever usually look pale.

-- The fever persists for more than three days and you are unable to control it with the prescribed medicine and there is a gradual rise in temperature, i.e. above 100.4° F.
+- If the fever persists for more than three days, and you are unable to control it with the prescribed medication, and there is a gradual rise in temperature, i.e. above 100.4° F.

-- Your child is feeling lethargic and wants to sleep often.
+- He is feeling lethargic and wants to sleep often.

-- Your child is complaining of a headache or a pain in the stomach.
+- He is complaining of a headache or a pain in the stomach.

 What Are the Causes of Fever in Babies?

 It is not necessary that your baby has a fever due to a viral infection.
 There are instances when this could occur due to a heat stroke or a bacterial infection as well.
 It is important to know the difference.

-A baby’s body shows symptoms of viral fever when it reacts to the illness resulting due to a virus.
-Such kinds of viral fever usually do not require antibiotics, as antibiotics do not have any effect on the virus and recede in three days.
+A baby’s body shows symptoms of viral fever when it reacts to the illness resulting from a virus.
+Such kinds of viral fevers usually do not require antibiotics, as antibiotics do not have any effect on the virus and recede in three days.

 A bacterial fever occurs due to a bacterial infection.
 Examples of this include an infection in the urinary tract and ears, bacterial pneumonia, or bacterial meningitis.
 Although bacterial infections do not occur as frequently among children as viral infections, it still becomes a matter of concern if not treated on time and can cause severe illnesses.

-If a baby is below three months of age and has a rectal temperature of any higher than 100.4° F, then it needs medical attention.
+If a baby is below three months of age and has a rectal temperature of any higher than 100.4° F, then he needs medical attention.
 Normal body temperature is 97.5-97.8 degrees Fahrenheit.
 It is advisable to take axillary temperature (underarm)in infants.
-Also, if your child is two years or above with a temperature of 104° F or higher, then you should immediately consult a doctor.
-Given below is the infant fever chart that will indicate how soon you need to take your baby to a doctor.
+Also, if your child is two years old or above with a temperature of 104° F or higher, you should immediately consult a doctor.
+Given below is the infant fever chart that will indicate when you need to take your baby to a doctor.